csps-efpc/csps-llm/README.md

 * ~~Add initial stats monitor~~
 * Add support for a LRU cache of models (for multi-GPU environments)
 * ~~Add support for negative prompts in image generation~~
-* Make persona "neutral" avatars auto-generate and cache the first time they're called.
+* Make persona "neutral" avatars auto-generate and cache the first time they're called - cache using a hash?
 * ~~Make Wikipedia RAG use the MediaWiki API~~
 * Add GCWiki RAG
 * Make context-stuffing options capable of calling http, so that contexts can by dynamically stuffed.